-After you receive a mail make sure to check the email address.
-Spammers often use spoofed email address to trick the receivers.
-These acts are a true form of phishing attack.
-Phishing and spoofing act can be carried out in a numerous way;
+After you receive a mail, make sure to check the email address.
+Spammers often use spoofed email addresses to trick the receivers.
+These acts are a true form of a phishing attack.
+Phishing and spoofing acts can be carried out in numerous ways;

 Unmatched sender name & email address:

-When you get a mail from an unknown person don’t reply them back.
+When you get an email from an unknown person, don’t reply to them.
 Carefully examine the name of the sender and their email address.
-Generally, a professional person doesn’t send emails with unmatched name and email address.
+Generally, a professional person doesn’t send emails with unmatched names and email addresses.

 Usage of characters in an email address

-A legitimate company sends email from their own verified company website.
-For an instance, PayPal while sending mail will send mail from an address which is somewhat similar to firstname.lastname@example.org.
-But if you see some characters before “@” sign or the name just “AVOID” the mail.
+A legitimate company sends emails from their own verified company website.
+For instance, PayPal, while sending mail, will send mail from an address that is somewhat similar to [email protected].
+But if you see some characters before the “@” sign or the name, just “AVOID” the mail.
 PayPal never makes use of email to obtain client’s personal information.

-In the below example the sender is trying to convince the reader that the mail is from AIG Direct.
-However, a trusted institution will always have their own institution name after “@” sign i.e. aigdirect.com.
+In the below example, the sender is trying to convince the reader that the mail is from AIG Direct.
+However, a trusted institution will always have its own institution name after the “@” sign i.e. aigdirect.com.

 Strange and Unfamiliar Links

 Never ever download any attached files received from an unknown sender.
-The attachments can be a pile of virus which could destroy your computer storage or a malicious site which could release your private info obtained from your email id.
-For an instance, dangerous files can be obtained in extensions like .docx in a zipped form.
+The attachments can be a pile of viruses that could destroy your computer storage or a malicious site that could release your private info obtained from your email id.
+For instance, dangerous files can be obtained in extensions like .docx in a zipped form.

 Luring email content

-Email content which seems to be too good to be true is in fact extremely dangerous.
-Too good to be true often revolves around money factor where the sender lures the receiver with a promise to lure heavy amount of money.
-These kinds of emails are often sent to collect personal bank details of receivers.
-These scams can be identified in various forms including a story of government owe legal inheritance, foreign royalty, lucky draw concept with the quick rich scheme.
+Email content that seems to be too good to be true is, in fact, extremely dangerous.
+Too good to be true often revolves around the money factor, where the sender lures the receiver with a promise to lure a heavy amount of money.
+These kinds of emails are often sent to collect the personal bank details of receivers.
+These scams can be identified in various forms, including a story of a government that owes legal inheritance, foreign royalty, lucky draw concept with the quick rich scheme.

 Email of Urgency